fredgoum/classifieds-application/README.md

 # classifieds-application

-Online store backend in NodeJS, ExpressJS and MongoBD
+Classifieds application backend in NodeJS, ExpressJS and MongoBD